lekoOwO/m3u8-Docker/README.md

 The container will monitor the change of `/playlists`, which is set in compose config,  and download videos into `/recordings` with only combining ts files into a single mkv file.

 ## Tips
-If there are changes in `/playlists`, the container will download any m3u8 files whose corresponding mkv does not exist in `/recordings`.
+If there are changes in `/playlists`, the container will download every m3u8 files whose corresponding mkv file does not exist in `/recordings`.
 Thus, when moving mkv files, please remember to delete or move the corresponding m3u8 file too.
-Otherwise, the mkv file will be downloaded on next `/playlists` change.
+Otherwise, the mkv file will be downloaded on next `/playlists` change, which is duplicated and might not be the result you are expecting.